Research at Molecular Plant Biology

 Contact information: Prof. Eevi Rintamäki

 Photosynthetic reactions capture the energy of sunlight into chemical form.
-We aim at resolving how photosynthetic reactions are regulated, and how the reducing power produced by photosystems is distributed towards the stromal reactions.
-We have specifically focused (i) on the physiological specificities of different FNR (ferredoxin-NADP+ oxidoreductase) isoforms, and (ii) on the effects of Lys acetylation on photosynthetic processes.
+We aim at resolving how acetylation of chloroplast proteins affect light harvesting, quenching of excitation energy, photosynthetic electron transfer and organization of photosynthetic machinery.
+Recently, we have specifically focused on the identification and characterization of chloroplast acetyltransferases and studied their effects on the dynamics of photosynthetic processes.
 Read more

 Transcription is a fundamental cellular process where a DNA-dependent RNA polymerase (RNAP) synthesizes an RNA copy of the template DNA, initiating and terminating RNA synthesis at the desired genomic locations at the right time.
 Our aim is to understand how the structurally unique cyanobacterial RNA polymerase functions, how it is regulated and could it be further optimized to construct better cyanofactories.
 Read more